 A Beautiful Garden Is Just A Few Helpful Tips Away!

-The odds are fairly good that you have heard about organic foods or have seen them at the grocery store.
-Organic items are easy to spot on the shelves.
+The odds are reasonably good that you have heard about organic foods or have seen them at the grocery store.
+Natural items are easy to spot on the shelves.
 You can see it on their labels, as well as in their higher prices.
 Keep reading this article to find some great tips on how to grow an organic garden and stop paying too much at the store.

 The quick and drastic change in the weather conditions can shock your plants and cause them to die.
-It's important that you gradually change temperate conditions over time, so that your plants can adjust.
+It's important that you gradually change temperate conditions over time so that your plants can adjust.
 On the first day, put them out in sunlight for about an hour or so.
 Throughout the week, you should leave your plants out for a little longer each day.
 Once the transition is complete, your plants will probably be able to tolerate the outdoor conditions.

 You do not need store-bought chemical treatments for plant mildew.
 Plain water with a bit of liquid soap and baking soda will do the trick.
 You then want to spray this mixture on your plants one time a week until you notice the mildew disappear.
-Baking soda will not damage your plants and treats the mildew gently but efficiently.
+Baking soda will not damage your plants and treats the fungus gently but efficiently.

 Growing your garden plants at home might not be the most convenient thing for you, but you will save a lot of money and always have the confidence that what you're eating and feeding your family is as fresh and as healthy as possible.
-Use the tips you've learned here and get started on your garden today.
+Use the tips you've learned here and get started in your garden today.